altMITgcm/MITgcm/doc/contributing/contributing.rst

 **Detailed instructions or link to be added.**

+.. _contrib_manual:

 Contributing to the manual
 ==========================

-Whether you are correcting typos or describing currently undocumented packages, we welcome all contributions to the manual.
+Whether you are simply correcting typos or describing undocumented packages, we welcome all contributions to the manual.
 The following information will help you make sure that your contribution is consistent with the style of the MITgcm documentation.
 (We know that not all of the current documentation follows these guidelines - we're working on it)

-Once you've made your changes to the manual, you should build it locally to verify that it works as expected.
-To do this you will need a working python installation with the following modules installed (use :code:`pip install MODULE` in the terminal):

- - sphinx
- - sphinxcontrib-bibtex
- - sphinx_rtd_theme

-Then, run :code:`make html` in the :code:`docs` directory.
+The manual is written in **rst** format, which is short for ReStructuredText directives. rst offers many wonderful features: it automatically does much of the formatting for you, it is reasonably well documented on the web (e.g. primers available `here <http://www.sphinx-doc.org/en/stable/rest.html>`_ and
+`here <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_), it can accept raw latex syntax and track equation labelling for you, in addition to numerous other useful features.
+On the down side however, it can be very fussy about formatting, requiring exact spacing and indenting, and seemingly innocuous things such as blank spaces at ends of lines can wreak havoc.
+We suggest looking at the existing rst files in the manual to see exactly how something is formatted, along with the syntax guidelines specified in this section, prior to writing and formatting your own manual text.

 Section headings